noncomputable/noncomputable.github.io/molecules.md

 Our model has to learn useful representations for the motifs just from their connections to each other.
 But we know the structure of these motif-level graphs is completely determined by strict chemical laws, by the atoms and bonds underlying them.
 So I think it may make it easier to learn useful representations if we inform each motif node with the graph of atoms that defines it.

 To do this for a molecule, first we’ll pass the atom-level graph through our MPN.
-Then we’ll get an atom-level representation of each motif by pooling the atoms of each motif together.
+Then we’ll get an atom-level representation of each motif by pooling the atoms inside each motif together.
 Then, we’ll pass the motif’s embedding along with its atom-level representation through an MLP to get an _atom-informed_ representation of the motif.
-Finally, we’ll pass this atom-informed motif-level graph through our encoder to get an atom-informed embedding of the entire molecule.
+Finally, we’ll pass this atom-informed tree of motifs through our encoder to get an atom-informed embedding of the entire molecule.

 Feeding subgraphs at the atom-level into nodes at the motif-level makes this approach _hierarchical_.